jeffreyablack1/LoanDefaultPredictionProject/README.txt

-Credit Risk Analysis for Trustage (Showcasing the skillset of Jeffrey Black for ML development)
+Credit Risk Analysis (Showcasing the skillset of Jeffrey Black for Classification ML development)

 Overview